-20 Things to do in Greenfield with Kids
+20 Best Things to Do in Greenfield Indiana with Kids

-When I sat down to brainstorm a list of ideas for this article, I jotted down some immediate thoughts, and went back up the list to start counting.
+When I sat down to brainstorm a list of ideas for this article, I jotted down some immediate thoughts and went back up the list to start counting.
 I had 23 items just like that, and I was just getting warmed up.
-I jotted down a few more, and decided this list should really be called the 20 BEST things to do in Greenfield with kids.
-Trust me there’s plenty more, but this will definitely keep kids of all ages busy and entertained.
+I jotted down a few more and decided this list should really be called the 20 BEST things to do in Greenfield Indiana with kids.
+Trust me, there’s plenty more, but this will definitely keep kids of all ages busy and entertained.

 Riley Park